 - Once established in their freshwater habitat they then change into elvers – baby eels.

 - As elvers grow bigger they take on a yellow to light brown colouration and change shape.
 During this stage they are known as yellow eels (or less commonly brown eels), and may stay in this stage for years.

 While modern research has revealed much about the silver eel there are still mysteries about this species.
 It is unknown what triggers the changes between the different stages in the eels development, and it is unknown how the silver eel decides that the time is right to migrate.
-Furthermore it is also unknown how the mature silver eel finds its way to the tropical Sargasso Sea, or how the tiny (10mm long) newly hatched elvers know how to migrate to Europe.
+Furthermore it is only now that we are beginning to understand how the mature silver eel finds its way to the tropical Sargasso Sea and how the tiny (10mm long) newly hatched elvers migrate to Europe.
 A 2009 study by Cefas (Centre for Environment, Fisheries and Aquaculture Science) involved satellite tagging silver eels which which were then released from the west coast of Ireland.
 The study found that these eels did not take a direct route to the Sargasso Sea, but instead took a long, indirect route southwards.
 It was concluded that the eels were seeking out warmer currents which would help propel them on their journey of several thousand miles.
 It was also discovered that the silver eels would undertake vertical migrations – swimming fairly near to the surface during the day, but diving down to depths approaching 1000 metres at night and returning to the surface during the day.
 Since eels do not feed during their migration this behaviour cannot be explained by looking for food and the reason for these deep dives remains unknown.

 Silver Eel as Food